deebtarmizi104/ai-meeting-taker/README.md

 A cross-platform tool to record meetings (microphone + system audio) and generate structured meeting minutes using Gemini AI.

+## ⚠️ Disclaimer
+This repository is a fork of harithjamadi/ai-meeting-taker.
+All original work belongs to the original author.

+I am using this repository for learning / modification purposes.

 ## Prerequisites

 - Python 3.13+